Blackhead or has it’s proper name is Histomoniasis.

 It is interesting that the contagious spread of blackhead by direct contact of birds is not as important in chickens as in turkeys and peafowl(Hu et al. 2006).
 Thus, it is likely that infections in chickens result only from ingestion of Heterakis ova.
-Also, farm owners should be aware of the hobbies of their workers and discourage the keeping of backyard chickens, pheasants, chukars or fighting cocks.
+Also, farm owners should be aware of the hobbies of their workers and discourage the keeping of backyard chickens, pheasants, partridges or showing poultry.

 Could a vaccinationan against histomoniasis be developed?

 Previous investigators considered Immunization by vaccination is considered impractical in turkeys to control blackhead disease.
 How ever repeated infection and treatment with dimetridazole produced turkeys that were resistant to re-infection after three infection/treatment cycles.
 So if you work on the fact the a turkey is going to be culled at 4 to 5 months, but a peafowl could live into early teens then treatment with dimetridazole is worth the time and expense.

 Recent experiments have been successful in demonstrating some protection when turkey poults were given two or more inoculations with an antigen consisting of freeze/thawed cultured H. meleagridis.
 A single inoculation failed to offer protection when birds were challenged within a few weeks.

 More work is needed to identify the best vaccination regime, the amount of antigen needed, and the possible contribution of bacteria to the host immune response.